tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### ImprovementTarget

 - Name: bdqffdq:ImprovementTarget
-- Definition: A specific data quality need for which a specific Amendment is intended to improve.
+- Definition: A specific DataQualityNeed that a specific Amendment is intended to improve.
 - SubClass Of: NeedConcept

 ********************